EmuDeck/emudeck.github.io/docs/emulators/steamos/citra.md

 Gyro for Citra requires SteamDeckGyroDSU.
 SteamDeckGyroDSU can be installed via EmuDeck, or it can be installed manually.

-Visit https://github.com/dragoonDorise/EmuDeck/wiki/EmuDeck-Application-101#steamdeckgyrodsu to learn how to install and utilize SteamDeckGyroDSU.
+Visit [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) to learn how to install and utilize SteamDeckGyroDSU.

 ***

 ### How to Optimize Performance (Power Tools)
 [Back to the Top](#citra-table-of-contents)

-Visit https://github.com/dragoonDorise/EmuDeck/wiki/EmuDeck-Application-101#power-tools to learn how to optimize performance using Power Tools.
+Visit [Power Tools](../../emudeck-application/steamos/emudeck-application-101.md#power-tools) to learn how to optimize performance using Power Tools.

 ***